The One Kind Sentence That Can Change Someone’s Day (or Life)

 I watched the first two people climb up, cheered on by the rest of us in the group and then it was my turn.

-‘Step up onto the platform when you’re ready.’
-Said a 24 or 25 year old girl with her blond hair blowing across her face in the wind.
-She didn’t seem to be at all phased by the whole structure swaying.
+‘Step up onto the platform when you’re ready,’ said a 24 or 25 year old girl with her blond hair blowing across her face in the wind.
+She didn’t seem to be at all fazed by the whole structure swaying.

 Towering high up in the air, suddenly very isolated from everyone on the ground, I was not ready!
 But I didn’t want to appear scared so I scrambled across, gripped the pole as if my life depended on it (because it did!) and stood up.